wfordwfu/wfordwfu/README.md

 ### Welcome!

-- 🔭 I’m currently working on building up a WSL Rancher Desktop based Development Environment
+- 🔭 I’m currently working on building up a VS Code conatiner - Rancher Desktop based Development Environment
-- 🌱 I’m currently learning Azure
+- 🌱 Using the above, provisioning in Azure via ArgoCD and Crossplane.

 <div>
 <details><summary>About Me</summary>